The Festival of Maintenance is a community event, run by volunteers. It happened for the first time in London, UK, on Saturday 22nd September 2018.

 Support the Festival

 If you can help with sponsorship, we’ll be able to support speakers (especially those from further afield) properly.
-We are particularly seeking sponsors for lunch, coffee/tea breaks, and for livestreaming support (both to our Northern friends at DoES Liverpool, and potentially to the internet more widely, and to create an online archive of the event.)
-Contact firstname.lastname@example.org to discuss sponsorship options.
+We are particularly seeking sponsors for lunch, coffee/tea breaks, and for livestreaming support and to create an online archive of the event.
+Contact email@example.com to discuss sponsorship options.

 The Festival of Maintenance in 2018 was made possible by our wonderful sponsors: